SpeedAug: Policy Acceleration via Tempo-Enriched Policy and RL Fine-Tuning: Introduction

 \section{Introduction}

-Recent advances in robotic data collection and the application of state-of-the-art generative models for policy learning have enabled complex manipulation in real-world environments~\citep{chi2024diffusionpolicy,mobilealoha,realtimeactionchunking}.
-However, existing studies primarily focus on solving challenging tasks with a feasible amount of data, resulting in policies whose execution speeds often falls short of the hardware’s capabilities~\citep{guo2025demospeedup,yuan2025speedtuning,arachchige2025sail,park2024proleptic}.
+Robotic policy learning has made rapid progress in recent years, driven by scalable data collection through human teleoperation and advances in expressive policy representations such as diffusion-based models~\citep{chi2024diffusionpolicy,mobilealoha,realtimeactionchunking,bjorck2025gr00t,pi0.5}.
+However, existing studies primarily focus on solving challenging tasks with a feasible amount of data, resulting in policies whose execution speeds often fall short of the hardware’s capabilities~\citep{guo2025demospeedup,yuan2025speedtuning,arachchige2025sail,park2024proleptic,kim2025espada}.
 Collecting demonstrations that execute tasks faster typically requires more data and higher demonstration proficiency, which is costly in domains like robot control where large-scale data collection is already expensive.

-A line of research aims to accelerate pre-trained policies by skipping intermediate actions~\citep{park2024proleptic,guo2025demospeedup,yuan2025speedtuning} or executing at a higher control frequency~\citep{arachchige2025sail}, yet inevitably faces distribution shifts from the original demonstrations.
+A line of research aims to accelerate task execution by skipping intermediate actions~\citep{park2024proleptic,guo2025demospeedup,yuan2025speedtuning,kim2025espada} or by executing actions at a higher control frequency~\citep{arachchige2025sail}.
+To avoid overspeeding task segments that require precise, slower motions, these works selectively accelerate actions depending on the task phase.
+Yet, synthetically accelerated actions and hard decisions on when to accelerate inevitably introduce distribution shifts from the original demonstration execution speeds, thereby motivating further policy adaptation.

-Can we adapt robots for accelerated task completion without collecting more data?
-A promising approach is to fine-tune pre-trained policies via reinforcement learning (RL) with sparse rewards, allowing the execution speed to be optimized through trial and error.
-However, although pre-training already achieves near-perfect success, standard RL methods still rely on unguided exploration, making the search for faster behaviors sample-inefficient.
-In contrast, humans deliberately attempt to rush tasks and refine their skills, efficiently learning how to complete tasks faster.
+A promising approach is to fine-tune pre-trained policies via reinforcement learning (RL).
+With sparse rewards, RL can further improve task success rates without requiring dense human feedback.
+However, standard RL relies on unguided random exploration after policy pre-training, which does not explicitly encourage exploration at varying action speeds.
+In contrast, once humans learn how to complete a task, they deliberately perform the same behavior at different tempos and gradually refine their skills to achieve the fastest feasible execution.